vg-json-data/sm-json-data/enemies/enemies-readme.md

 ### farmable
 Indicates whether this enemy respawns, making it farmable without having to reset the room.

+### farmableDrops
+This is the drop table of farmable particles spawned by the enemy.
+It will not be present if the enemy doesn't spawn farmable particles.
+[See the wiki for an explanation of drop tables](https://wiki.supermetroid.run/Enemies#How_Drops_Work)

 ### grapplable
 Indicates whether Samus can use this enemy like a grapple block.